Harry-young-0/GeTAP/README.md

 _ADD IMAGE HERE OF RSTUDIO or OUTPUT FOLDER WHEN RUN IS COMPLETE _
 The pipeline will also automatically open a Shiny App of the data.
-The Shiny App can be reopened at anytime, by specifcally running the Shiny App rerun chunk on lines 3204-3215 (click the 'play' symbol at the top right of the box).
+The Shiny App can be reopened at anytime, by specifcally running the Shiny App rerun chunk on lines 3204-3215 - the code in this chuck needs to be updated with GENE-NAME and File_directory - then click the 'play' symbol at the top right of the box.
 All of the plots displayed in the Shiny App will also be saved as pdfs in the 'GENE_test' folder.
 The Shiny App will display the Circos plots in a nicer format than the output pdfs saved in the Circos folder.

 _ALSO ADD IMAGE OF SHINY APP THAT POPS UP_